francheska-guzman/python-app/readme.md

 	Cons
 	* You will have to do more work by yourself
 	* Increase yourself the list of dependencies by adding plugins.

+It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+However, Flask supports extensions that can add application features as if they were implemented in Flask itself.

 ### Flask popularity